 - Transport type: including "containers", "cargo (pallets)", "(ISO) tank".
 The cost model relies on different figures and assumptions for each of these elements, e.g. in terms of the costs of purchasing a trailer, the (un)loading times, the need for support at the site, etc., which vary by transport type. - Equipment/vehicle type.
 Here, the user can select among different Use Cases supported by the tool, namely: barges, cranes, skid steers, reach stackers, passenger cars and terminal internal tractors in the case of scenario 1, or barges and trucks in larger scenarios.
 Again, many of the underlying values and assumptions vary by vehicle type. - Remote control centre type.
 Here the user can choose whether the TO centre will be built 'inhouse' by the company adopting teleoperation, or be 'outsourced' to an external TO service provider.
 In practice, the difference lays in the fact that outsourcing entails higher 'salary' costs per remote operator (we assume a 20% premium), but the external company takes care of the costs of deploying TO equipment and the infrastructure costs from the TO centre; the transport company just rents the installations.
-In other words, in the 'outsource' option we assume that the TO service provider covers the costs of the required investments in the different elements of a TO centre, i.e. the remote stations (which include TO control kits and the dashboard information service) and the office rental expenses. - Choosing the 5G network deployment model: including coverage-on-demand and, for smaller scenarios L1, L2/W22, also the option of private network deployments.
+In other words, in the 'outsource' option we assume that the TO service provider covers the costs of the required investments in the different elements of a TO centre, i.e. the remote stations (which include TO control kits and the dashboard information service) and the office rental expenses. - Choosing the 5G network deployment model: including coverage-on-demand and, for smaller scenarios L1, L2/W2, also the option of private network deployments.
 In our cost model, the main difference between the two deployment models is that setting up a private network on a site also entails deploying new infrastructure belonging to the core network, in addition to RAN infrastructure deployments.
 Therefore, the cost of a private network will be higher than the coverage-on-demand model.
 However, the feasibility of one option or another will depend on the availability of public 5G networks in a specific area as well as customer preferences; in other words, an MNO may not always be ready to offer coverage-on-demand in a specific site and for the specific customer demands in terms of service and network requirements. - Adoption forecast expectations.
 Here the user can choose the assumed evolution of adoption in terms of number of vehicles becoming connected to the network over the 10 years that the model considers for infrastructure investments.
+The definition of the adoption expectation scenarios and the forecasts of specific vehicle amounts covered over time were formulated in D3.3 [3] using the Bass Diffusion Model.
+There are 2 options to choose from: a pessimistic/realistic scenario and an optimistic one.

-2 A description of the reference deployment scenarios is provided in section 3.1.
+&lt;sup>3 A description of the reference deployment scenarios is provided in section 3.1.